-An Existential approach like that used by Paul Tillich may help.
+An Existential approach like that used by Paul Tillich a and Karl Rahner may help.

 “The Fall” is not something actually historical that occurred in definite place and time but is instead symbolic of every human and is a failure of psychological and moral development.

 From the two stories of creation in Genesis 1-2 the biblical narration leads into chapters 3 and 4 with stories where the first humans disobey God and are driven from the Paradise of Eden.
 They are cut off from the Tree of Life and labour and existence becomes a burden rather than a joy.
 Their fellowship with each other is marred and also their life with the rest of creation becomes also one of antagonism.
 Murder then enters the saga as Cain kills Abel.

 This is ancient saga is often theologically called “The Fall”; a falling away from an original ideal existence, falling into temptation away from the divine intention, the coming of disobedience that leads to condemnation and suffering.
 It has become a foundational story for Jewish and Christian theologies that related to the perversity of human actions and the reality of human failures.